hmccode/hmccode.github.io/_posts/2017-03-04-mosaic-digital-memberships.md

 *All digital membership refresh requests are persisted to the database in `Core.DigitalMembershipRefresh` so we can tack the program and membership codes that are being refreshed and the refresh duration.
 *
 Similarly digital programs are pre-calculated entities that are constantly kept up-to-date by a refresh processor that knows where to pull data from.
-The digital memberships themselves are stored in a scalable Document DB database that can span multiple regions.
+The digital programs themselves are stored in a scalable Document DB database that can span multiple regions.
 Having the digital program readily available in a JSON format in the Document DB allows for much greater scalability and faster response time.
 The JSON-based digital program contains the following salient information:

 - Meta data such as ids, last update and last refresh.
 - Content per content type i.e. app or site